How to Interview When You Already Have a Job

 Accepting an Offer and Planning Your Exit

-Once you accept, finalize your start date and be mindful of notice requirements.
+Once you accept, finalise your start date and be mindful of notice requirements.
 Aim to give professional notice (typically two weeks or more for senior roles) and prepare a transition plan that documents ongoing projects, timelines, and key contacts.
 This demonstrates integrity and preserves relationships.

 Keep your resignation letter brief: express appreciation, state your final day, and offer to assist with the transition.
 Deliver it in person where possible and follow up with a written copy.

-Manage handover and references
+Manage Handover and References

 Document critical information for your successor.
 Arrange handover meetings, and leave your work in a state that supports continuity.
 If you’ve been discreet during your search, prepare for colleagues to learn about your departure—stay composed and professional.